 In the household sector, regarding the employment situation, the number of regular employees is expected to continue increasing, and a rise in that of non-regular employees is likely to become evident with a recovery in the face-to-face services sector.
-In addition, wage growth is expected to increase, reflecting improvement in labor market conditions.
+In addition, wage growth is expected to increase, reflecting tightening labor market conditions and price rises.
 Due to these factors, employee income is projected to continue increasing moderately.
 In this situation, although private consumption is expected to be under downward pressure from the real income side due to price rises, it is projected to continue increasing.
 This is mainly because pent-up demand is likely to materialize, supported by household savings that had accumulated as a result of pandemic-related restrictions, as the resumption of consumption activities progresses further while public health is being protected.
-In the corporate sector, although overseas economies, particularly advanced economies, are projected to slow, exports and production are likely to remain on an uptrend with the effects of supply-side constraints waning and with support from high levels of order backlogs for automobiles and capital goods.
+Private consumption is also likely to be underpinned by the government's measures to reduce the household burden of higher gasoline prices, electricity charges, and manufactured and piped gas charges, and by its domestic travel discount program.
+In the corporate sector, although overseas economies are projected to slow, mainly due to the impact of global inflationary pressure and policy interest rate hikes by central banks, exports and production are likely to remain on an uptrend with the effects of supply-side constraints waning and with support from high levels of order backlogs for automobiles and capital goods.
 Inbound tourism demand, which is categorized under services exports, is also expected to increase, mainly in reflection of the government's relaxation of entry restrictions.
 Although high raw material costs are projected to exert downward pressure, corporate profits are likely to remain at high levels on the whole, albeit with variation across industries and firm sizes.
-This will likely occur due to continued improvement in economic activity on the back of the materialization of pent-up demand, for example, and also partly due to the yen's depreciation.
-In this situation, an uptrend in business fixed investment is expected to become clear as accommodative financial conditions provide support and supply-side constraints wane.
+This will likely occur due to continued improvement in economic activity on the back of factors such as the materialization of pent-up demand.
+In this situation, as accommodative financial conditions provide support and supply-side constraints wane, business fixed investment is expected to continue increasing, including investment to address labor shortage, digital-related investment, research and development (R&D) investment related to growth areas and decarbonization, and investment associated with strengthening supply chains.
 Meanwhile, public investment is projected to be more or less flat, with expenditure related to building national resilience continuing.
 Government consumption is expected to decline gradually in reflection of developments in expenditure related to COVID-19.

 From the middle of the projection period, Japan's economy is projected to continue growing at a pace above its potential growth rate as a virtuous cycle from income to spending intensifies gradually in the overall economy.
-That said, the pace of growth is highly likely to decelerate gradually because the contribution of the materialization of pent-up demand is projected to wane.
+That said, the pace of growth is highly likely to decelerate due to a waning of the contribution from the materialization of pent-up demand, as well as to a waning of the effects of the government's economic measures pushing up the economy of the previous year.